poplatek/payment-methods-book/brick-n-mortar/README.md

 ## Mobilepay

 MobilePay's use cases seem generally quite well designed and they seem reasonably good for even brick-and-mortar payments.
 MobilePay used to require an extra Bluetooth/QR-Code device but this is no longer the case because e.g. Verifone and Ingenico are offering classic payment terminals that support these communications technologies.
+These payment terminals are probably available for both standalone and POS integrated setups.

 On top of that, MobilePay uses only one app and is even sporting a locked screen purchase that allows the customer to purchase using mobile phone notifications.
-MobilePay is also trying to get black screen and open screen purchases to work, as well.
-MobilePay also has a lot of features.

-MobilePay has a few weaknesses, most notably a delay in money transfer to an bank account other than that which resides in Danske Bank and it requires its users to own a credit/debit card in addition to the smartphone and a bank account.

-MobilePay's use cases seems reasonably good even for brick-and-mortar payments and MobilePay is beginning to be quite well supported.
-It also has a lot of features.

-MobilePay used to require an extra Bluetooth/QR-Code device but this is no longer the case because e.g. Verifone and Ingenico are offering classic payment terminals that support these communications technologies.
-These payment terminals are probably available for both standalone and POS integrated setups.

-On top of that, MobilePay uses only one app and is even sporting a locked screen purchase that allows the customer to purchase using mobile phone nofitications.
-The low value purchases can be paid this way without the need to open the app and feed pin codes.
-MobilePay is trying to get the black screen and open screen purchases to work as well.
+Low value purchases can be paid this way without the need to open the app and feed pin codes.
+MobilePay is trying to get the black screen and open screen purchases to work, as well.
+In addition, MobilePay has a good support of features.

-There is also a mobile to mobile setup where the clerk can use a mobile phone to receive the payment either over the Internet or via a bluetooth tap and probably also via a QR-code.
+There is a mobile to mobile setup that basically replaces a standalon terminal where the clerk can use a mobile phone to receive the payment either over the Internet or via a bluetooth tap and probably also via a QR-code.

-MobilePay can be used w/non-Danske Bank credit/debit cards and 70% of the MobilePay users are using some other bank than Danske.
-This is an asset to MobilePay even if it comes with the weakness that only Danske Bank users will be able to send and receive payments instantly.

-MobilePay is aiming at being able to interoperate w/the Swedish Swish in order to be able to transfer payments between Swedish Swish users and Mobilepay users.
-MobilePay is already available in Denmark, Norway and Finland and may well emerge as the winner from the mobile payment market in the Nordics.
-It already has a very significant user base.

-MobilePay has a few weaknesses as well, most notably a delay in money transfer to a bank other than Danske Bank and the fact that it requires its users to own a credit/debit card in addition to the smartphone and a bank account.
+MobilePay is not tied to one bank and 70% of its user base is from a bank other than Danske Bank.
+Instant payments can only be made to Danske Bank accounts, however.

 View the specifics about the use cases from here: [Danske MobilePay](../mobilepay/README.md)

 ## Swish

-Swish uses a Swedish BankId application as an extra mobile app.
-This approach has strengths buts also significant weaknesses: Swish is SEK and Sweden only.

-As it uses two apps, its use cases are more cumbersome than they need to be.
-On the plus side, due to BankId, Swish is able to transfer the payments instantly to all participating banks as well as being able to show the payee's name before the payment is being made.
+Swish is Sweden and SEK only and supports instant payments to all participating banks as well as being able to show the payee's name before the payment is being made.

-Swish is the major mobile payment solution in Sweden.
-The way it depends on the Bank ID and the Swedish bank systems makes it SEK only and in effect, Sweden only.
-This also leads to the situation where a Swish user also needs to use another Bank Id app.

-On the plus side, this leads to the strength of being able to make instant payments to all the participating banks and being able to show the payee's name during payments but being dependent on the Bank ID application is a clear minus on the level of usability.
+To be able to do this, Swish uses a Swedish BankId application as an extra mobile app and in using two mobile apps instead of one, its use cases are more cumbersome than they need to be.

 During registration you need to be eligible for both of these apps.
-Then, when in use, most of the things are done in the Swish app that then launches the Bank ID to do its part.
+Then, when in use, most things are done in the Swish app that then launches the Bank ID to do its part.

 After Bank ID processing has been done, the Swish app reappers again to take care of the rest of the transaction.

 This architecture hinders the usability of all of the available payment methods that Swish supports.
-It has this extra cumbersomeness regardless of whether you are doing a mobile to mobile payment or if, indeed, you are paying to a shoppe clerk using a QR-code.
-The Bank Id is always there and for the good things that it provides it is clear that it is not a good solution from the point of view of usability and use case design.

 View the typical use case flows from the [Swish page](../swish/README.md)

 ## Vipps

-Vipps is the major Norwegian player that has its own innovations.
-First of all, its app has a chat that lets the users converse with one another.
-It also supports a payment message.
+Vipps is the major Norwegian player with its own innovations.

+Vipps app has a chat that lets the users converse with one another and supports a message that will be attached to a payment.

-On top of that is has an innovative SMS-based solutions for letting Vipps users make payments to non-Vipps users.
+Vipps also has an innovative SMS-based solutions for letting Vipps users make payments to non-Vipps users.

 If a Vipps user pays a non-Vipps user the latter will be sent a text message that tells them of the payment they are about to receive as long as they install the Vipps app.
-This is brilliant.

-Vipps has its own app that has some unique features like a chat and the ability to pay to non-Vipps customers via their mobile phone.
+This is brilliant because Vipps is basically paying the payment receiver to install their app while the payment, in reality, is not paid by Vipps.

 ## Dankort Mobile